Sunday football in Northern Ireland: Abolition of ban

 In 2007, despite opposition from the Democratic Unionist Party, the IFA voted 91–14 to remove IFA Article 27 from their constitution.
-It was replaced by IFA Article 36.b, which stated that no football would be scheduled on Sunday, but matches on Sunday could be played if both teams and the organizing competition agreed.
+It was replaced by IFA Article 36.b, which stated that no football would be scheduled on Sunday, but matches on Sunday could be played if both teams and the organising competition agreed.
 It also stated that no player or club could be punished if they refused to play on Sunday.
 The ban on Sunday football in Northern Ireland was lifted on 1 June 2008.
 The first match held on Sunday since the ban was lifted was an Irish Premiership match between Glentoran and Bangor at The Oval.
 Before the match there was a protest against it by members of the Free Presbyterian Church of Ulster led by Reverend David McIlveen.
 Despite the lifting of the ban on Sunday football, Article 36.b has been used very rarely.
 Matches in the Irish Cup continue to not be scheduled on Sundays.

 Some clubs maintain a club ban on Sunday football.
 Linfield, the owners of Windsor Park, used as the home ground of the Northern Ireland national team, had it written in their club rules in Article 24 that no games would be permitted on their grounds on Sundays.
 Since this could have prevented Windsor Park hosting cup finals or international matches, Linfield members voted to change Article 24 to state that no games involving Linfield could take place at Windsor Park on Sundays.
 They later amended this in 2020 to say they would allow Linfield to play on a Sunday at home only if Linfield had European commitments during the week.
 Ballymena United decided to play a friendly tournament in the Republic of Ireland on a Sunday.
 As a result, one of their sponsors pulled out of the club.